avnet-iotconnect/iotc-python-examples/STM32MP157F-DK2_Demo/README.md

 * Download and Install the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) software (the utility for flashing the image to the device).
    * You may have to create an ST account (it's free) to get access to the software download.
 * Set up the STM32MP157F-DK board for flashing:
-   * On the underside of the board, flip both of the large dipswitches to the "OFF" position.
+   * On the underside of the board, flip both of the large dipswitches (directly opposite of the HDMI port) to the "OFF" position.

       <img src=".//media/image16.png"/>